 It is.
 Those two websites that I am promoting,and ?
 That is me.
 I am part of their target demographic, men who were sexually abused when they were boys.
 Yeah, so?
 What does competing in the Race have to do with them?
 The publicity that the R2AK receives is huge.
 It represents a lot of eyeballs, including eyeballs belonging to men who are in the one-in-six group that need to be introduced to the resources available on those sites.
-Through my team's R2AK page write-up, I can draw attention to MaleSurvivor.org and 1in6.org and help men like me.
+Through my team's R2AK page write-up and websites, I can draw attention to MaleSurvivor.org and 1in6.org and help men like me.
 I am doing this for them.

 And the further I progress in the process, I realize that it is not just me and my motivations.
 It's my crew member—Ed—and his goal of sailing the Inside Passage on something bigger than his kayak.
-It's my friend from back in high school believing in me and my project enough to send me a nice check to keep things moving.
+It's my friend from back in high school believing in me and my project enough to send a nice check to keep things moving.
 It's Gig Harbor Boat Works eager to find a way to install their sliding rowing seat on my boat.
 It's the dozens of people following Team Kingsfold's Facebook page (including everyone from old classmates to some big names among R2AK competitors).
 It's the many people listed on this page as Contributors.
-And it's the friendliness and enthusiasm of the R2AK leadership as they have responded to my emails ever since I came up with this whole plan.
+And it's the friendliness and enthusiasm of the R2AK leadership as they have responded to my emails ever since I came up with this whole crazy goal.
 We are doing this.

 I am on the right track.
 Already, an old college buddy called after I told him about my plans in an email.
 He told me his story of abuse by some relatives that occurred over a period of years beginning when he was about six!
 I listened to him for as long as he needed to talk.
 And he now knows about the websites.